 - Disadvantages: To file a personal injury claim, you must be able to prove that someone else was at fault for your injury.
-However, if you are successful at convincing that someone else at fault, you are not entitled to your compensation until a settlement has been agreed upon in court after a trial.
+This means you will need to conduct an investigation to gather the evidence that you need to prove liability.

 FILING A WORKERS’ COMPENSATION CLAIM OR PERSONAL INJURY CLAIM